marcochin/Go-Ubiquitous-Sunshine-Watch-Face/README.md

 Android Wear: A custom watch face for Android Wear that uses the Sunshine weather app to display the weather along with the time.

+This watch face uses the `Wearable.MessageApi` to send and receive messages to and from the `WearableListenerService`.
+The `WearableListenerService` then queues the `ContentProvider` for today's forecast and sends it as a msg to the wearable.
+The forecast is finally drawn on the watch face along with the time!

-Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
+The app synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
 Used in the Udacity Advanced Android course.

 Getting Started